bluehawk/kohanut-doc/guide/using.pages.md

 ![Adding a new Page](img/pages-adding-page.jpg)

-To add a new piece of content to the main column, make sure that "Content" is selected, and click "New Element"
+To add a new piece of content to the main column, make sure that "Content" is selected, and click "Add Element"

 ![Add content to a Page](img/pages-add-content.jpg)